Single-agent TIBSOVO® (ivosidenib tablets) offers convenient, once-daily oral dosing and can be taken at home1

 Drug-drug interactions with TIBSOVO1

-Strong or moderate CYP3A4 inhibitors1
+Strong or moderate CYP3A4 inhibitors

 - Coadministration increased ivosidenib plasma concentrations, which may increase the risk of QTc interval prolongation